The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 - Feint either the first or second **Eye of the Tyrant**.
 Feinting the tankbuster tethers later might also be a good idea if your tanks need more mitigation there.
 - Use Arcane Crest for any of the **Final Chorus**, any of the **Eye of the Tyrant** and **Darkdragon Dive's**

-# Phase 4: The Eyes
+# Phase Four: The Eyes

 This is again a Phase with two targets.
 This Phase is pretty simple rotation wise.
-We won't have any AoE's to hit both targets as they are too far away from each other.
+We won't have any AoEs to hit both targets as they are too far away from each other.
 Our only Skill which would hit both would be Plentiful Harvest but using raid buffs in this Phase will not be a gain as they will probably die or enrage before you can get off your burst.
 So we will hold Arcane Circle for the Intermission afterwards.

 ### Notes for the Phase:

 - If you entered the Phase with an ongoing combo, continue it after Shadow of Death or it will probably expire.
 - Use Gluttony on cooldown.
 If you have a slower kill time, around 97-99 of the duty bar, you can use Gluttony twice in this Phase.
 If you end the Phase with Soul Reaver, save it for the Intermission and don't cast Soulsow
-- If you have problems hitting the second Gluttony in this Phase due to the eyes dying too fast, try to enter the Phase with >50 Soul gauge and instantly use Gluttony while still in the group stack and then do g/g.
+- If you have problems hitting the second Gluttony in this Phase due to the eyes dying too fast, try to enter the Phase with > 50 Soul gauge and instantly use Gluttony while still in the group stack and then do g/g.
 These will be unbuffed by Shadow of Death but it will still be a gain over losing the Gluttony.
 - The Re-Opener is more comfier with no Soul Slice charges but it's not a problem if you enter with one.
 Best case you use it before Nidhogg dies and you enter with >50 Soul for Gluttony at the start
 - You can use one Enshroud anytime in this Phase.
 Save the second one you get for the Intermission.
 - You can use Harvest Moon for when you have to go out of melee range to swap your tether out at the beginning.